 “We need policies to reduce the number of animals farmed and reorganize food systems away from the highly intensive, highly centralized production models that we currently have,” Beyer said.

 “Failure to act or implement such policies increases the risks of further, more dangerous viral mutations.
-We must see a globally aligned response to this serious matter,” Beyer said.
+We must see a globally aligned response to this serious matter,” Beyer continued.

-Parallel concerns are emerging with the pdm09 variant.
-Led by Alexey Markin, the study revealed that the virus continued to circulate among pigs even during the height of the COVID-19 pandemic.
-Furthermore, these transmissions have resulted in pdm09 variants that are genetically poorly matched for human seasonal vaccines, potentially leaving humans vulnerable to infection.
+Led by Alexey Markin, one 2023 study on the pdm09 variant revealed just how dangerous mutated viruses can be.
+It found that the virus continued to circulate among pigs even during the height of the COVID-19 pandemic, and these transmissions resulted in pdm09 variants that were genetically poorly matched for human seasonal vaccines, potentially leaving humans vulnerable to infection.

 Preventing the next pandemic